aayushi221/aayushi221/README.md

 <h1>Hi there <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> my name is Aayushi</h1>
-<h3> I am a part-time freelancer and a Software Engineer at Apisero.
-I am currently working on Snowflake.
-I have worked as a full-stack web development intern at Coinskite earlier.</h3>
+<h3></h3>

-Hey!
-I am Aayushi from India.
-I am a freelancer and my expertise is content/blog writing, graphical designing, video editing and making white board explanatory videos.
-I am  in college currently.
+ I am a part-time freelancer and a Software Engineer at Kipi.bi, currently working with Snowflake.
+I have worked as a web development intern at Coinskite earlier.